ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 Default settings
 * Maximum probability after a long time: 1 times/year
-* Charge period during wich probability increases: 3 years
+* Charge period during which probability increases: 3 years
 * Calm period after a big earthquake: 3 years (depends on the intensity of the last earthquake)
 * Aftershocks enabled